nvidia-riva/tutorials/deploy-gke.md

     kubectl logs -f $pod -c riva-speech-api
     ```

-## Deploying the Traefik edge router
+## Deploying the Traefik Edge Router

 Now that the Riva service is running, the cluster needs a mechanism to route requests into Riva.

-In the default `values.yaml` of the `riva-api` Helm chart, `service.type` was set to `LoadBalancer`, which would have automatically created an Google Load Balancer to direct traffic into the Riva service.
+In the default `values.yaml` of the `riva-api` Helm chart, `service.type` was set to `LoadBalancer`, which would have automatically created a Google Load Balancer to direct traffic into the Riva service.
 Instead, the open-source [Traefik](https://doc.traefik.io/traefik/) edge router will serve this purpose.

 1. Download and untar the Traefik Helm chart.